madroxdupe42/peacefulscience.org/content/articles/age-rubios-earth.md

 Human DNA sequences seem to point to a single founding community of about 10,000 humans,[^1] which seems like it is conflict with the idea of a historical Adam and Eve.
 This is important, because somehow we need to trace a connection between the fall of some original Adam and Eve to all of us.

 [^1]: This statment, and others in this answer, are not accurate statements of where the science stands.
-See (*Three Stories on Adam and Eve**)[/articles/three-stories-on-adam] and [*Is evolutionary science in conflict with Adam and Eve?*](/articles/evolution-adam-eve/).
+See [*Three Stories on Adam and Eve*](/articles/three-stories-on-adam) and [*Is evolutionary science in conflict with Adam and Eve?*](/articles/evolution-adam-eve/).

 {{< amazon `0830852638` `Later, I published this book to more fully answer the question.` >}}